 An abundance of self-guided courses from none other than one of the best technical schools in the United States, MIT.
 The MIT OpenCourseware program offers an incredible breadth of topics to learn about, including hundreds of courses relating to programming, development, mathematics, and computer engineering.

 Don’t miss… Introduction to Computer Science and Programming which is a full, independent study course including all resources and course materials to get you excited about and interested in programming.
 A Gentle Introduction to Programming Using Python is also a great resource to get insight into that popular and well-designed back-end language.

 Similar to MIT OpenCourseware, Coursera offers a plethora of online courses from a variety of universities around the world for free.
-Each course varies slightly in format and timeline, but numerous courses are available for programming, development, and computer science to get a taste.
+That includes web development courses for beginners as well Each course varies slightly in format and timeline, but numerous courses are available for programming, development, and computer science to get a taste.